Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Related work

 \subsection{Hypergraph networks}

+In hypergraph learning, hypergraph Laplacians derived from incidence matrices have been used to construct neural networks on hypergraphs.
+HGNN~\cite{feng2019hypergraph} generalizes graph convolution by introducing a hypergraph Laplacian constructed from the incidence matrix, enabling each node to update its features through shared structures with other nodes in its hyperedges.
+HyperGCN~\cite{yadati2019hypergcn} improved computational efficiency by approximating hypergraph convolution through pairwise edges.
+HNHN~\cite{dong2020hnhn} applied nonlinear transformations to both nodes and hyperedges, while Hyper-Conv and Hyper-Atten~\cite{bai2021hypergraph} incorporated attention mechanisms to dynamically weight hypergraph components.

+Subsequent works have further enhanced the expressiveness and adaptability of hypergraph neural networks.
+HCoN~\cite{wu2022hypergraph} explored collaborative learning between nodes and hyperedges using a reconstruction-based framework.
+Learnable hypergraph structures were introduced in~\cite{zhang2022learnable}, enabling adaptive optimization of hyperedge connections.
+HGNN+~\cite{gao2022hgnn} further generalized HGNN by learning adaptive hyperedge weights to better capture their relative importance.
+HCNH~\cite{wu2022hypergraphconvolution} improved node classification by jointly filtering node and hyperedge features while minimizing reconstruction loss.
+CCL~\cite{wu2024collaborative} enhanced hypergraph node classification by contrasting GCN and Hyper-Conv views in each layer, enabling collaborative representation learning.

-In hypergraph learning, hypergraph Laplacians derived from incidence matrices have been used to construct neural networks on hypergraphs~\cite{feng2019hypergraph,dong2020hnhn,yadati2019hypergcn,bai2021hypergraph,zhang2022learnable}.
-These incidence matrix-derived operators have been further extended through sheaf-theoretic frameworks, where node-level analysis is enhanced via sheaf Laplacians that model feature transport through hyperedge-mediated interactions~\cite{duta2023sheaf}.
-While simplicial complexes impose additional structural constraints compared to general hypergraphs, recent work demonstrated their value in neural architectures through orientation-aware diffusion processes.
-Specifically, degree $n$ sheaf Laplacians have been adapted to operate on simplicial complexes~\cite{wei2025persistent,russold2022persistent,yang2022simplicial}, governing how features at $n$-dimensional simplices diffuse along their adjacent simplices.
+Collectively, these studies have advanced hypergraph neural networks from early spectral formulations to adaptive, attention-based, and contrastive learning frameworks.
+These incidence matrix-derived operators have also been extended through sheaf-theoretic frameworks, where node-level analysis is enriched via sheaf Laplacians that model feature transport through hyperedge-mediated interactions~\cite{duta2023sheaf}.
+While simplicial complexes impose additional structural constraints compared to general hypergraphs, recent work has demonstrated their value in neural architectures through orientation-aware diffusion.
+Specifically, degree $n$ sheaf Laplacians have been adapted to operate on simplicial complexes~\cite{wei2025persistent,russold2022persistent,yang2022simplicial}, governing how features at $n$-dimensional simplices diffuse across adjacent structures.